wpilyone26archeology/automation-of-methodologies-for-archival-processes/README.md

 5. Verified bounding boxes are passed to SAM2 for pixel-precise segmentation masks
 6. Results are exported as a visualized overlay, individual mask PNGs, and a JSON file

-Optionally, a reference image library of confirmed motif crops can be built up over time and used for few-shot visual prompting, significantly improving detection quality on subsequent runs.

 ---